-- 10) A. Create a base class basic_info with data members name ,rollno, gender and two member functions getdata and display.
-Derive a class physical fit from basic_info which has data members height and weight and member functions getdata and display.
-Display all the information using object of derived class. - B. Create a class called LIST with two pure virtual function store() and retrieve().
-To store a value call store and to retrieve call retrieve function.
-Derive two classes stack and queue from it and override store and retrieve. - 11) A. Write a program to define the function template for swapping two items of the various data types such as integer, float, and characters.
+10. a.
+Create a base class basic\info with data members name ,rollno, gender and two member functions getdata and display.
+Derive a class physical fit from basic\info which has data members height and weight and member functions getdata and display.
+Display all the information using object of derived class.

+b.
+Create a class called LIST with two pure virtual function store() and retrieve().To store a value call store and to retrieve call retrieve function.
+Derive two classes stack and queue from it and override store and retrieve.

+11. a.
+Write a program to define the function template for swapping two items of the various data types such as integer, float, and characters.

-- B. Write a program to define the class template for calculating the square of given numbers with different data types. - 12) A. Write a C++ program to write number 1 to 100 in a data file NOTES.TXT. - B. Write a program to read a set of lines from the keyboard and to store it on a specified file.
+b.
+Write a program to define the class template for calculating the square of given numbers with different data types.

+12. a.
+Write a C++ program to write number 1 to 100 in a data file NOTES.TXT.

+b.
+Write a program to read a set of lines from the keyboard and to store it on a specified file.

-Any one of the following Mini Projects to be implemented by a group of four to five students.
+Any one of the following mini projects are to be implemented by a group of 4-5 students.

-- Mini Project: Banking System Develop an application on BANKING SYSTEM which has account class with data members like account number, name, deposit, withdraw amount and type of account.
+- Mini Project : Banking System Develop an application on BANKING SYSTEM which has account class with data members like account number, name, deposit, withdraw amount and type of account.
 Customer data is stored in a binary file.
 A customer can deposit and withdraw amount in his account.
-Must support the features of creation, modifying and deletion account any time. - 2) Mini Project: Library Management System Develop an application on LIBRARY MANAGEMENT SYSTEM which has book and student class with data members like book no, bookname, authorname.
+Must support the features of creation, modifying and deletion account any time. - Mini Project : Library Management System Develop an application on LIBRARY MANAGEMENT SYSTEM which has book and student class with data members like book no, bookname, authorname.
 Books records is stored in a binary file.
 A student can issue book and deposit it within 15 days.
 Student is allowed to issue only one book.
 Student Records are stored in binary file.
-Administrator can add, modify or delete record. - 3) Mini Project: Supermarket Billing System Develop a simple console application for SUPERMARKET BILLING SYSTEM which has product class with data members like product no, product name, price, quantity, tax, discount.
+Administrator can add, modify or delete record. - Mini Project : Supermarket Billing System Develop a simple console application for SUPERMARKET BILLING SYSTEM which has product class with data members like product no, product name, price, quantity, tax, discount.
 Product details is stored in a binary file.
 A customer can purchase product and his invoice generated.
 Administrator can create, modify, view and delete product record.

-- 1. John R Hubbard, Programming with C++, Tata McGraw-Hill, 3rd Edition, 2010. - 2.
-Sourav Sahay, Object Oriented Programming with C++, Oxford University Press, 2nd Edition, 2012.
+- John R Hubbard, Programming with C++, 3rd Edition, Tata McGraw-Hill, 2010. - 2.
+Sourav Sahay, Object Oriented Programming with C++, 2nd Edition, Oxford University Press, 2012.

-II B. Tech. - I Semester (16BT3BS01) PROBABILITY DISTRIBUTIONS AND STATISTICAL METHODS
+II B.Tech. - I Semester (16BT3BS01) PROBABILITY DISTRIBUTIONS AND STATISTICAL METHODS